hyperledger-archives/avalon/BUILD.md

 ## <a name="troubleshooting"></a>Troubleshooting
 - If you see the message
-  `ModuleNotFoundError: No module named 'service_client'`, you did not run `source _dev/bin/activate`
+  `ModuleNotFoundError: No module named '...'`, you did not run `source _dev/bin/activate`

 ## <a name="troubleshootingstandalone"></a>Troubleshooting: Standalone build